We are a regionally based campaigns team, working to make government’s priority campaigns relevant and compelling to

 We are digital first, no-cost/low-cost campaigners.
 We build lasting and reciprocal relationships with local partners and stakeholders, so that their knowledge, insight and channels become shared, and local campaigns can be co-created collaboratively.
 We manage a number of locally-focussed social media channels and are always looking to innovate and experiment with other platforms.

 We work closely with the Number 10 Regional Researcher team.
 Being located in the regions is crucial for the insight we collectively hold about the areas we cover so we can feed it back to campaigns and media teams at the centre.

 Our primary delivery is through social media, no-cost traditional media, and partnership marketing – using partners’ channels to deliver the Government’s priority campaigns at a local level.

 We also work closely with the Number 10 Regional Researcher team.

 Working with local partners is one of the most effective ways of ensuring your campaign cuts-through to local audiences, however it is important to approach this in a systematic way.

 The Collaboration Toolkit has been developed with partner organisations representing public sector communications teams from Local Authorities, Fire and Rescue, and Police and gives a step-by-step approach to working with local partners on campaigns of common interest.

 The team is also responsible for creating regional networks of GCS members and communicators across government, ALBs, Local Authorities and other public services, to help improve professional development.
-For information on these networks and forthcoming training and development events in your region, contact one of the team members below, and visit the events and news sections of the website.
+Find out information on these networks, training and development events in your region: courses and events.